TheBroox/TextAdventure.js/README.md

 **`interactions` Object**

-The `interactions` Object of an item is identical to an `interactable` item of a location except that it is tied to the item and will move with said item.
+The `interactions` Object of an item is identical to an `interactables` object of a location except that it is tied to the item and will move with said item.

 ##### `exits` Object